-Genealogical relationships of ITS rDNA, psaA, and coxI loci were investigated by constructing the maximum parsimony haplotype networks using the Haplotype Viewer (Ewing, available at www.cibiv.at/~greg/haploviewer).
-Since the loci were incongruent in haplotype composition and their relationships, the species tree was inferred by the StarBEAST analysis using the two-step approach.
-First, the concatenated alignment of SSU rDNA, rbcL, ITS rDNA, psaA and coxI sequences of 14 Petersenianae taxa (Supporting Information Table S3) was built to estimate the substitution rates of ITS rDNA, psaA, and coxI molecular loci.
-The following partition-specific substitution models were selected according to the BIC-based model in jModelTest 2.1.4: (i) GTR + I + Γ for SSU rDNA, (ii)

-GTR + I + Γ for the rbcL partition, (iii) JC for the ITS rDNA partition, (iv) HKY + I for the coxI partition, and (iv) HKY + I for the psaA partition.
-The alignment was analysed by BEAST v1.8.2 (Suchard et al., 2018), with substitution and clock models unlinked among the partitions.
-Lognormal relaxed clock models were selected for the partitions, and a birth-death diversification process was used as a prior on the distribution of node heights.
+Genealogical relationships of ITS rDNA, psaA and coxl loci were investigated by constructing the maximum parsimony haplotype networks using the Haplotype Viewer (Ewing, available at www. cibiv.at/~greg/haploviewer).
+Because the loci were incongruent in haplotype composition and their relationships, the species tree was inferred by the StarBEAST analysis using the two-step approach.
+First, the concatenated alignment of SSU rDNA, rbcL, ITS rDNA, psaA and coxl sequences of 14 Petersenianae taxa (Supporting Information Table S3) was built to estimate the substitution rates of ITS rDNA, psaA and coxI molecular loci.
+The following partition-specific substitution models were selected according to the BIC-based model in jModelTest 2.1.4: (i) GTR + I + Γ for SSU rDNA, (ii) GTR + I + Γ for the rbcL partition, (iii) JC for the ITS rDNA partition, (iv) HKY + I for the coxl partition and (iv) HKY + I for the psaA partition.
+The alignment was analysed by BEAST version 1.8.2 (Suchard et al., 2018), with substitution and clock models unlinked among the partitions.
+Lognormal relaxed clock models were selected for the partitions, and a birthdeath diversification process was used as a prior on the distribution of node heights.
 Four temporal constraints were used to calibrate the phylogeny, following the inferred molecular divergence times published by Siver et al. (2015).
 These constrains include nodes 5, 9, 14 and 15 in Siver et al. (2015).
-Five Markov Chain Monte Carlo (MCMC) analyses were run for 50 million generations, sampling every 10 000 generation.
+Five MCMC analyses were run for 50 million generations, sampling every 10,000 generations.
 After the diagnosis for convergence using Tracer 1.6, the log files were merged using the burn-in set to 10 million generations.
-Accordingly, the mean rates and coefficients of variation were obtained for ITS rDNA (9.569E-3, 1.414), psaA (2.571E-3, 0.417), and coxI (4.962E-2, 0.222) loci, respectively.
-The estimated rates were then applied to infer the phylogenetic position and node ages of S. sphagnicola lineages, using the StarBEAST as implemented in BEAST2 v2.4.7 (Bouckaert et al., 2014).
-The analysis was performed on the concatenated and partitioned ITS rDNA, psaA and coxI dataset, using only those strains for which all three partitions were successfully sequenced (Supporting Information Table S1).
-A total of 7 haplotypes were defined in StarBEAST Taxon sets (1A, 1B, 1C, 1D, 2A, 2B, 2C), according to the results of haplotype networks.
+Accordingly, the mean rates and coefficients of variation were obtained for ITS rDNA (9.569 × 10^{-3} , 1.414), psaA (2.571 × 10^{-3} , 0.417) and coxI (4.962 \times 10 $^{-2},$ 0.222) loci, respectively.
+The estimated rates were then applied to infer the phylogenetic position and node ages of S. sphagnicola lineages, using the Starbeast as implemented in BEAST2 version 2.4.7 (Bouckaert et al., 2014).
+The analysis was performed on the concatenated and partitioned ITS rDNA, psaA and coxI data set, using only those strains for which all three partitions were successfully sequenced (Supporting Information Table S1).
+Seven haplotypes were defined in StarBEAST taxon sets (1A, 1B, 1C, 1D, 2A, 2B, 2C), according to the results of haplotype networks.
 MCMC analyses were run for 100 million generations, using the same setting as specified above.
 The convergence diagnostics was performed in Tracer 1.6.